 R v C EWCA Crim 3463 – a leading case on the use of hearsay evidence in domestic violence cases which deals particularly with complainants who wish to remain in a relationship with the accused, and how the Crown should proceed in those circumstances.
-I successfully opposed the Crown’s appeal against a terminating ruling made by the judge at trial, and the other comments made by Moses LJ have been used to mould the CPS policy for prosecuting in DV cases.
+Alexia successfully opposed the Crown’s appeal against a terminating ruling made by the judge at trial, and the other comments made by Moses LJ have been used to mould the CPS policy for prosecuting in DV cases.

-Alexia is a pupil supervisor and is regularly involved with the training of Advocacy on circuit, within the Inns and on BVC courses.
+Alexia is a pupil supervisor and is regularly involved with the training of Advocacy on circuit, within the Inns and on BPTC courses.
 She also lectures at schools to increase awareness of sexual offences & the law.

 Memberships: South Eastern Circuit, Kent Bar Mess, CBA, FLBA, Denning Society, Lincoln’s Inn